inmation/WebStudio-docs/GettingStarted/README.md

 Moving the debugger `send` action to be after the `gettime` action, the output now looks a lot better.

-The JSON below confirms that the `$project` stage of the `transform` action has placed the color text, read from "$payload", into a new `color` field, and `getttime` has added the ISO time string next to it.
+The JSON below confirms that the `$project` stage of the `transform` action has placed the color text, read from "$payload", into a new `color` field, and `gettime` has added the ISO time string next to it.

 ```json